Frequently Asked Questions

 9. There are trainers at all sites during the duration of camp and prepared to deal with any emergencies that should arise.
 Return to top

-10. In the case of injury or sickness, campers who submit a physician's statement concerning their inability to participate will receive a full refund less a $75.00 non-refundable deposit.
+10. In the case of injury or sickness, ID campers who submit a physician's statement concerning their inability to participate will receive a full refund less a $75.00 non-refundable deposit.
 Any registrant who cancels due to injury or sickness (with physician's statement) within 14 days of the start of any camp session will receive a refund equal to 50% of the camp fee.
 Return to top

 11. All registrations are processed online.
 Return to top